-In July 2020 the International Consortium of the Erasmus+ capacity building project CReLES aimed at supporting culturally responsive leadership and evaluation in schools has been successfully evaluated by Léargas – the National Agency for Erasmus+ in Adult Education, School Education, Vocational Education and Training, and Youth.
+In July 2020 the International Consortium of the Erasmus+ capacity building project CReLES aimed at supporting culturally responsive leadership and evaluation in schools was successfully evaluated by Léargas, the National Agency for Erasmus+ in Adult Education, School Education, Vocational Education and Training, and Youth.

 The rationale for the CReLES project is the increase in cultural and linguistic diversity of students in schools as a result of migration.
 In line with the current influx of migrants and refugees to European countries and the international Sustainable Development Goal of inclusive and equitable education for all, this project aims to prioritise the inclusive education of students with a migration background and the school leadership that facilitates that inclusive education.

 Within the first year of the three-year project the International Research Team have managed to achieve the following project outputs:

 - Analysis of national and transnational policies and supports for culturally responsive leadership and evaluation in schools (Ireland, Austria, Spain, Russia)